dtgm/chocolatey-packages/README.md

 Installable by `choco install gtk-runtime`

-See `ketarin\README.md` for more information.
+See [ketarin\README.md](https://github.com/dtgm/chocolatey-packages/blob/master/ketarin/README.md) for more information about automatically updating packages from this repo.

 ### icons
 Icons presented on the respective chocolatey package page.

-e.g. the icon on `https://chocolatey.org/packages/gtk-runtime/2.24.10.20121010` is linked to `https://cdn.rawgit.com/dtgm/chocolatey-packages/19d35dff574b7496b92f235fa1503d47b861871a/icons/gtk-runtime.svg` and is configured by XML tag `<iconUrl>` in `gtk-runtime.nuspec`
+e.g. the icon on `https://chocolatey.org/packages/gtk-runtime/2.24.10.20121010` is linked to `https://cdn.rawgit.com/dtgm/chocolatey-packages/19d35dff574b7496b92f235fa1503d47b861871a/icons/gtk-runtime.svg` and is configured by XML tag `<iconUrl>` in `gtk-runtime.nuspec` when `nuget.exe push gtk-runtime.1.2.3.nupkg -Source https://chocolatey.org/` (performed without user intervention by `chocolateypackageupdater`).

 ### licenses
 Limited use cases where the legal user agreements to terms of usage of the software for packages being installed is not available or not in reliably published way for Internet access.

 If applicable, this location would be pointed to by `<licenseUrl>`.

-Most all packages point directly to the LICENSE or COPYING file if the source code is publically available.
-Otherwise, the `<licenseUrl>` points to the licensing terms as published on a publically available web page.
+However, most all packages point directly to the LICENSE or COPYING file if the source code is publicly available.
+Otherwise, the `<licenseUrl>` points to the licensing terms as published on a publicly available web page.

 ### manual
 Packages that must have their nuspec and powershell control scripts manually edited (text editor), packaged (cpack) and pushed (cpush).